-Stage Two: The Essence of Facilitation is a training programme for participants to develop their skills and understanding of facilitation to a deeper level.
+Stage Two: The Essence of Facilitation is a training programme for participants to develop their skills and understanding of facilitation and collective intelligence to a deeper level.

-This experiential workshop builds on skills acquired in Stage One: The Art of Facilitation.
+This workshop builds on skills acquired in Stage One: The Art of Facilitation.

-We practise ‘noticing’, or ‘distinguishing’ what is missing in a group’s interaction.
+We practise ‘distinguishing’ what is missing in a group’s interaction and then develop the skills to ‘generate’ what is missing.
 We practise different ways to introduce the missing elements, while the group is in action.

 - purpose and culture